thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

-sees and [speaks of history with perfect clarity](../../bible/credibility/prophecies-fulfilled.md) - they bear witness of future events, highlight God's foreknowledge and clearly imply His transcendence over time. *He moves through time as we flip through pages, observing all of history - **past, present, and future - simultaneously.*** This concept is hard for us to grasp because we are creatures in time.
+sees and [speaks of history with perfect clarity](../../bible/credibility/prophecies-fulfilled.md) - they bear witness of future events, highlight God's foreknowledge and clearly imply His transcendence over time. *He moves through time as we flip through pages, observing all of history - **past, present and future - simultaneously.*** This concept is hard for us to grasp because we are creatures in time.
 But once we understand that time itself had a beginning, it becomes clear that the question, *"Who made God?"* is based on a flawed assumption - that God must have a beginning because everything else does.
-That’s simply not the case.
+That's simply not the case.

 ## The Second Law of Thermodynamics and the Universe